AquaDraco/UnityStationWiki/SyncVar-Best-Practices-for-Easy-Networking.md

         base.OnSpawnedServer();
       }
     ```
-5. The ONLY place you are allowed to change the value of the syncvar field is via the syncvar hook and only on the server!
+5. (Only if you have a hook method) The ONLY place you are allowed to change the value of the syncvar field is via the syncvar hook and only on the server!
 Never change the value on the client side, and never modify the field directly.
 If you are on the server and you want to change the field value, call the hook method and pass it the new value.
 This ensures that the hook logic will always be fired on both client and server side.
     ```csharp
       [Server]
       private void BecomeOnFire()